 To change many panel settings right click not on the main taskbar and select.
 To close each of these windows you open by right clicking press the Escape key.

-The Panel tab has settings for the color and position of the panel.
-To move the panel there is a drop down menu of position that can move it to the side of the screen you want.
-The Alignment drop down menu lets you set the alignment of the panel on your screen.
-Keep in mind changing the alignment will not change anything if your panel takes the entire screen.
-To change the position of your panel use the Position field to move the panel on your screen around.
-If you have multiple monitors the Position field will have different options for moving the panel onto different monitors.
+The Placement tab has settings for where the panel is.
 The Size menu lets you increase or decrease the width of the panel.
 Length has two fields the one is either or is to change the length of the panel in pixels while percent is a percent of the entire screen size that changes if you change resolution.
 The first is the number of pixels or percent of the screen you want the panel to cover.
 The Icon size makes the size of the icons bigger or smaller on the panel.
 If you want multiple rows in your system tray and taskbar make the Rows field.
+To move the panel there is a drop down menu of Position that can move it to the side of the screen you want.
+The Alignment drop down menu lets you set the alignment of the panel on your screen.
+Keep in mind changing the alignment will not change anything if your panel takes the entire screen.
+To change the position of your panel use the Position field to move the panel on your screen around.
+If you have multiple monitors the Position field will have different options for moving the panel onto different monitors.

 If you want to autohide the panel check the Auto-hide checkbox in panel settings.
 To change how long the animation takes to show or hide the panel change the Animation duration field.
 To show how long your panel will appear when it comes back after hiding in milliseconds change the Show with delay field.
 To show a little of the panel visible when the panel is autohidden check the Visible thin margin for hidden panel checkbox.
+To only hide the panel when the panel overlaps a window check the Hide only on overlapping a window checkbox.
 To have the space for the panel not be used for anything else check the Reserve space on display checkbox.

 The checkbox for Override icon theme lets you choose a non system default icon theme for LXQt-panel.
 The dropdown Icon theme for panels lets you see what that icon theme from the dropdown list.
 If you do not like your changes to the system you can press the Reset button to reset changing to before trying to customize the panel.